wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

 * Blocks – To indicate the structure of the content, eg. ``blockquote``, ``ol``.
 * Entities – To enter additional data/metadata, eg. ``link`` (with a URL), ``image`` (with a file).

 All of these plugins are created with a similar baseline, which we can demonstrate with one of the simplest examples – a custom feature for an inline style of ``strikethrough``.
+Place the following in a ``wagtail_hooks.py`` file in any installed app:

 .. code-block:: python